cmhh/seasadj/README.md

 docker run -td --rm --name seasadj -p 9001:9001 seasadj
 ```

 As a further alternative still, a `Dockerfile` is also included in the root directory which can be also used to build a container which can be run in the same way as above.
 This container differs in that the required jar file is built as part of the Docker build.
-The build will take longer, but it is also easier for those without experience with sbt.
-It is also considerably smaller than the one above, 464MB vs 2.06GB, though there's probably ways to make the latter smaller.
+The build will take _much_ longer, but it is also easier for those without experience with sbt.
 To build:

 ```bash
 docker build -t seasadj .